pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 00000080  90 ad 87 f7 ff 7f 00 00  00 00 00 00 00 00 00 00  |................|
 00000090  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|
 ~~~

+If we run this repeatedly on the same plugin file, we can collect multiple dumps
+(don't forget to rename them, else they will be overwritten).
+Comparing those multiple dumps, we can see that many bytes stay the same, but a few
+are changing for each run.

 Comparing the changing values with the addresses of heap-allocated memory and functions
 (e.g. the DLL-handle returned by `dlopen()` and the function pointer returned by `dlsym()`)